Thesis Options and Procedures

 - Thesis students should contact Graduate Studies to receive an orientation to the thesis process and a copy of the current Thesis Guide.
 This orientation can be completed either in person or via email.
 The purpose of the orientation is to provide the thesis student with information concerning required forms, due dates, and to answer any questions concerning thesis options and/or procedure.
 For further information concerning this orientation, please contact:

 - Thesis students must submit a Thesis Option form, approved and signed by the student’s Thesis Committee, to Graduate Studies for approval of the Dean of Graduate Studies.
 The Thesis Option form is a Dynamic Form and is available online on the Student Resources page.

 Prior to completing the first three semester hours of thesis, 599:

 - Thesis students must submit a Prospectus for Thesis form, approved and signed by the student’s Thesis Committee, to Graduate Studies for approval of the Dean of Graduate Studies.
 The Prospectus for Thesis form is Dynamic Form and is available online on the Student Resources page.

 Prior to completing the last three semester hours of thesis, 599:

 - Thesis students must complete and successfully defend their theses.
 Thesis submission due dates may be found on the Graduate Studies website.

-- When the thesis student has successfully defended the thesis, the thesis committee will sign the Thesis Approval page, which the student prepares as part of the thesis, and the student will bring the approved thesis to the Office of Graduate Studies, 322 Angle Hall.
+- When the thesis student has successfully defended the thesis, the thesis committee will sign the Thesis Approval page, which the student prepares as part of the thesis, and the student will bring the approved thesis to Graduate Studies, 322 Angle Hall.
 Upon completing this process, the student will receive a grade of Pass (P) or Fail (F) for the last three semester hours of thesis, 599.
 A grade of “P” may not be assigned to the last three semester hours of thesis, 599, until the completed thesis has been delivered to Graduate Studies.